 We identified the greatest risk of material impact on the financial statements from irregularities, including fraud, to be the override of controls by management and misstatement of income.
 Our audit procedures to respond to these risks included enquiries of management about their own identification and assessment of the risks of irregularities, review of the posting of journals.
-We also reviewed and challenged accounting estimates and assumptions used by management which were reasonable and free of biases.
+We also reviewed and challenged accounting estimates and assumptions used by management for the considerations around indicators of impairment of the Student Accommodation to verify that the calculations and models were reasonable and free of biases.

-Independent Auditor's Report to the Members of Campus Living Villages UK Limited
+Independent Auditor's Report to the Members of Campus Living Villages (Cranborne) UK Limited